La prima Angélica: Box office

+Critical response

 Upon release, the film confronted a violent press reaction from the Spanish Right; La prima Angélica was to enter the public consciousness in ways no other Spanish film had.
 It was to cause a national furor as well, which surpassed in its scope and intensity any of the previous scandals surrounding Spanish film during the Franco years.
 The Madrid opening was the occasion for violent audience reactions at a number of sessions.
 Newspapers reports of booing and shouting during the screening and of menacing protest in front of the theater only seemed to fan the flames of public controversy.
-It was about this time that the film was selected to be shown in the Cannes film festival to represent Spain.
+It was about this time that the film was selected to be shown in the Cannes Film Festival to represent Spain.
 In the middle of the Cannes film festival, news came that the Madrid run of La prima Angélica had been further marred when masked youths broke into the projection booth and stole two reels of the film.
 This kind of notoriety created sympathy for the film at Cannes, yet the festival judges chose not to award Angélica any of the regular prizes.
 Instead, a special award was given to Saura.
 The Spanish conservative press attacked the award as part of a foreign conspiracy against Spain's honor by praising the detractors of the heroic struggle for National liberation.